 Applications must be received no later than April 15, 2015.
 Enrollment is limited to 50 U.S. or Canadian law students; however, one-half of these enrollments will be reserved for Washburn Law students until March 4, 2015.
 Enrollment will be granted in order of application receipt.
 Once 50 applications have been received, all subsequent applicants will have the opportunity to be put on a wait list.

 In 2014, there were 10 students enrolled in the program, five U.S. law students and five students from The University of the West Indies.
 Up to four academic scholarships will be awarded to University of the West Indies law students to attend the program.

-"Students enrolling in a semester or year-long study abroad program for credit toward a J.D. degree must have completed at least one year of full- or part-time law study at an ABA-approved law school or a law school described in Standard 506(a)(1) prior to enrolling."
+"Students enrolling in a foreign summer or intersession program for credit toward a J.D. degree must have completed at least one year of full- or part-time law study at an ABA-approved law school or a law school described in Standard 506(a)(1) prior to enrolling."

-Criteria for Approval of Foreign Semester and Year-Long Study Abroad Programs Established by ABA-Approved Law Schools, page 112, section VI.
+Criteria for Approval of Foreign Summer and Intersession Programs Established by ABA-Approved Law Schools, page 148, section V.B.